joelhinz/laravel-quick-slack/README.md

 This package supports auto-discovery, so if you're using Laravel 5.5, you're all set.

-For Laravel 5.4 (or lower - untested), add the provider and optionally the facade alias to your `config/app.php` file:
+For Laravel 5.4, add the provider and optionally the facade alias to your `config/app.php` file:

 ```php
 'providers' => [